-BURGERS_TIME_VISCOUS is a MATLAB library which solves the time-dependent viscous Burgers equation using a finite difference discretization of the conservative form of the equation, and then carrying out a simple parabolic integration scheme.
+BURGERS_TIME_VISCOUS, a MATLAB code which solves the time-dependent viscous Burgers equation using a finite difference discretization of the conservative form of the equation, and then carrying out a simple parabolic integration scheme.

 The function u(x,t) is to be solved for in the equation:

 du/dt + u * du/dx = nu * d^2u/dx^2for 0 < nu, a <= x <= b, tmin <= t <= tmax with initial condition